eloquenza/VisHub/application/architecture-design-misc.md

 If a parent component is created/updated/destroyed, the parent component will ask the visualization itself to do the same.
 This ensures that there will be no cross-framework cutting problems.

+## CSS modules

+CSS is mostly handled via CSS modules or, if needed, directly via D3 selections for the visualizations.

+This enables the code to be mostly free of CSS declarations.